"CELEBRATE PRESERVATION MONTH 2019”

 Ashland Historic Preservation Awards Ceremony, hosted by Mayor John Stromberg, will take place on Wednesday May 22nd at 1:00PM at the Community Center, located at 59 Winburn Way.

-- Ashland Memorial Mausoleum at Mountain View Cemetery will be open for “self-guided” tours on Wednesday, May 18, 2018 from 8:30 – 4:00, with a “special tour” given at 2:00 by Ellen Babin of the Ashland Historic Commission.
+Ashland Memorial Mausoleum at Mountain View Cemetery will be open for “self-guided” tours on Thursday May 23rd from 8:30 – 4:00, with a “special tour” given at 2:00 by Ellen Babin of the Ashland Historic Commission.
 The Mausoleum is located on the east side of Ashland Street and Normal Avenue.